What are the Essential Nutrients?

 A persistent lack of vitamin C could also result in scurvy.
 If you have a vitamin C deficiency you can try taking supplements to boost your intake.

-Vitamin D assists your body in regulating the amounts of two other important nutrients, calcium and phosphorus.
+Vitamin D assists your body in regulating the amounts of two other essential nutrients; calcium and phosphorus.

 These both promote healthy teeth, bones and muscles.
 Most people get vitamin D from sunlight, but if you’ve been inside for long periods, or during the winter months, you might benefit from a supplement.